The Best of Via Dinarica:

 Most of BiH’s roads are double lane and quite curvy due to the mountainous terrain.
 Road maintenance is getting better, but don’t let a pot-hole surprise you.

 The main concerns for travellers in BiH are pick-pockets on tramways in Sarajevo.
 The pick-pockets can be avoided with simple precautions and awareness.
 On trams in Sarajevo, keep your purse close to you, and carry your wallet in your front pocket.

 Trips rated EASY typically have 1-3 hours of activity per day, with hikes/walks less than five kilometers on mostly flat terrain at altitudes of up to 900 meters.

 Easy to Moderate

-Trips rated as EASY to MODERATE are designed for travelers seeking both EASY and MODERATE trip activity levels.
+Trips rated as EASY to MODERATE are designed for travellers seeking both EASY and MODERATE trip activity levels.
 Trips rated EASY to MODERATE typically have easier rated walks/hikes with options for more moderate activity levels on some days.